zinixyt/meetballs-embedded-workshop/Projects/simple-web-server/README.md

 ```

 You might have noticed that there are two void functions, they are void because they only take inputs, think of it as a... void.
-The two functions are named `setup` and `loop`, the difference between them is that the `setup` function only runs once, while the `loop` function runs all the time, looping...
+The two functions are named `setup` and `loop`, the difference between them is that the `setup` function **only runs once**, while the `loop` function runs all the time, **looping**...

 ---